 Formoterol Fumarate (for-MOE-ter-ol FUE-ma-rate), Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

 Prevents asthma attacks.
-This medicine is a combination of a steroid medicine and a bronchodilator.
+This medicine contains a steroid.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to mometasone or formoterol.
-You should not use this medicine if your asthma attack has already started, or if you are having a severe asthma attack.
+Do not use this medicine if you have had an allergic reaction to mometasone or formoterol.
+Do not use this medicine if your asthma attack has already started.

 How to Use This Medicine